 The school ranked No. 3 in the number of professors among the top 100 faculty in the country cited by high courts in the judiciary, according to a 2016 study.
 Three professors ranked among the top 25.
 More

-Nine professors are members of the American Academy of Arts and Sciences, and 26 are members of the American Law Institute.
+Eleven professors are members of the American Academy of Arts and Sciences, and 34 are members of the American Law Institute.

 Reflecting the school’s emphasis on the interdisciplinary study of law, 20 resident faculty members hold doctoral degrees in a variety of related fields, including economics, history, philosophy and psychology.